ngbp/ngbp/README.md

 $ grunt watch
 ```

-The built files are placed in the `dist/` directory.
-Open the `dist/index.html`
+The built files are placed in the `build/` directory.
+Open the
-file in your browser.
-Because everything is compiled, no XHR requests are needed
+`build/index.html` file in your browser and check it out!
+Because everything is
-to retrieve templates, so until this needs to communicate with your backend,
+compiled, no XHR requests are needed to retrieve templates, so until this needs
-there is no need to run it from a web server.
+to communicate with your backend, there is no need to run it from a web server.

 `watch` is actually an alias of the `grunt-contrib-watch` that will first run
-the entire build before watching for file changes.
+the partial build before watching for file changes.
 With this setup, any file
 that changes will trigger only those build tasks necessary to bring the app up
 to date.
 For example, when a template file changes, the templates are recompiled
 and concatenated with the rest of the JavaScript files, but when a test/spec